Close call for West Fork Police

 WEST FORK, Ark.
-(KFTA) — It was a close call for West Fork Police as they were assisting Arkansas State Police (ASP) on Saturday, August 3.
+(KNWA) — It was a close call for West Fork Police as they were assisting Arkansas State Police (ASP) on Saturday, August 3.

 As you can see in the video below, multiple vehicles swerved dangerously close to emergency vehicles on the side of the road.